haukelicht/advanced_text_analysis/setup/setup_python_with_anaconda.md

 #### Mac

-Download the Installer from https://www.anaconda.com/download#macos
+Download the Installer from https://www.anaconda.com/download#macos or follow the instructions in ['setup_macos.md'](./setup_macos.md)

 *Notes:*

-- If your computer has an M1/M2 chip, choose "Download for Mac (M1/M2)".
+- If your computer has an M1/M2/3 chip, choose "Download for Mac (M1/M2/3)".
 Otherwise, choose "Download for Mac (Intel)"
 - If you *don't know* whether your Mac has an M1 or M2 chip (a.k.a "Apple Silicon"), follow these instructions to find out: https://www.howtogeek.com/706226/how-to-check-if-your-mac-is-using-an-intel-or-apple-silicon-processor

 With the installer downloaded, the following two links provide detailed follow-up instructions: